 - Keep all parts of the body away from the saw chain when the chainsaw is operating.
 Before you start the chainsaw, make sure the saw chain is not contacting anything.
-A moment of inattention while operating chain saws may cause entanglement of your clothing or body with the chain saw. - Always hold the chainsaw with your right hand on the rear handle and your left hand on the front handle.
-Holding the chainsaw with a reversed hand configuration increases the risk of personal injury and should never be done. - Hold the power tool by insulated gripping surfaces only, because the saw chain may contact hidden wiring or its own cord.
-Saw chains contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock. - Wear safety glasses and hearing protection.
+A moment of inattention while operating the chainsaw may cause entanglement of your clothing or body with the chainsaw. - Always hold the chainsaw with your right hand on the rear handle and your left hand on the front handle.
+Holding the chainsaw with the reversed hand configuration increases the risk of personal injury and should never be done. - Wear safety glasses and hearing protection.
 Further protective equipment for head, hands, legs and feet is recommended.
 Adequate protective clothing will reduce personal injury by flying debris or accidental contact with the saw chain. - Do not operate a chainsaw in a tree.
-Operation of a chainsaw while up in a tree may result in personal injury. - Always keep proper footing and operate the chain saw only when standing on fixed, secure and level surface.
-Slippery or unstable surfaces such as ladders may cause a loss of balance or control of the chainsaw.
+Operation of a chainsaw while up in a tree may result in personal injury. - Always keep proper footing and operate the chainsaw only when standing on fixed, secure and level surface.
+Slippery or unstable surfaces such as ladders may cause a loss of balance or control of the chainsaw. - When cutting a limb that is under tension be alert for spring back.
+When the tension in the wood fibres is released the spring loaded limb may strike the operator and/or throw the chainsaw out of control. - Use extreme caution when cutting brush and saplings.
+The slender material may catch the saw chain and be whipped toward you or pull you off balance.

-- When cutting a limb that is under tension be alert for spring back.
-When the tension in the wood fibres is released the spring loaded limb may strike the operator and/or throw the chain saw out of control. - Use extreme caution when cutting brush and saplings.
-The slender material may catch the saw chain and be whipped toward you or pull you off balance. - Carry the chain saw by the front handle with the chain saw switched off and away from your body.
+- Carry the chainsaw by the front handle with the chainsaw switched off and away from your body.
 When transporting or storing the chainsaw always fit the guide bar cover.
-Proper handling of the chain saw will reduce the likelihood of accidental contact with the moving saw chain. - Follow instructions for lubricating, chain tensioning and changing accessories.
+Proper handling of the chainsaw will reduce the likelihood of accidental contact with the moving saw chain. - Follow instructions for lubricating, chain tensioning and changing accessories.
 Improperly tensioned or lubricated chain may either break or increase the chance for kickback - Keep handles dry, clean, and free from oil and grease.
 Greasy, oily handles are slippery causing loss of control. - Cut wood only.
 Do not use chainsaw for purposes not intended.
 For example: do not use the chainsaw for cutting plastic, masonry or non-wood building materials.
-Use of the chainsaw for operations different than intended could result in a hazardous situation.
+Use of the chainsaw for operations different than intended could result in a hazardous situation. - Position the cord so that it will not get caught on branches or similar when cutting. - The spiked bumber (16) may become sharp during the life of the product. handle with care. - When handling the product the chain bar may become hot, handle with care.